National Capital Region Security Cameras Get AI Upgrade

 The National Capital Region’s (NCR) post-9/11 air defense system is getting an artificial intelligence (AI) boost, as cameras and lasers that monitor the skies for threats have been upgraded.

-The new AI-based visual recognition and identification system – dubbed the Enhanced Regional Situational Awareness (ERSA) system – is being spread throughout the NCR region and offers an exponential increase in capability compared to the old system, according to a statement from the Defense Department.
+The new AI-based visual recognition and identification system – dubbed the Enhanced Regional Situational Awareness (ERSA) system – is being spread throughout the NCR and offers an exponential increase in capability compared to the old system, according to a statement from the Defense Department.

 “If we need to validate some radar data that we can’t for sure say what it is, we can utilize the camera system as an asset to look in that set location to assist in the validation process,” said Air Force Master Sgt.
 Kendrick Wilburn, lead for ERSA operations at the Joint Air Defense Operations Center (JADOC) at Joint Base Anacostia-Bolling in Washington, D.C.